emaloney/MBDataEnvironment/README.md

 BOOL isFemale = [MBExpression asBoolean:@"$catName -AND $catGenders[$catName] -AND $catGenders[$catName] == female"];
 ```

-In this example, `isFemale` would be `YES`.
+In this example, the `BOOL` variable `isFemale` would hold the value `YES`.

-> **Note:** Parenthetical grouping can also be used within boolean expressions to ensure specific evaluation logic.
+> Parenthetical grouping can also be used within boolean expressions to ensure specific evaluation logic.

 In addition to the expected boolean operators, a number of boolean comparators are supported as well.